(1) General Terms and Conditions of Use for the RAIZERS platform dated April 1st, 2021

 The User will be solely responsible for the review of the tax rules applicable to the Subscription, the Financing and potential revenue to be collected due to the possession or sale of its securities.
 RAIZERS gives no guarantee on the eligibility of the Financed Companies to a tax exemption.

-The information in the documentation and made available on the RAIZERS Platform by RAIZERS is broadcast on the initiative of the Funded Company which is solely responsible for the accuracy, non-misleading nature and completeness of the information in the Documentation.
+The information in the documentation and made available on the RAIZERS Platform by RAIZERS is broadcast on the initiative of the Funded Company which is responsible for the accuracy, non-misleading nature and completeness of the information in the Documentation except in the case where the Funded Company would provide information which are clearly incoherent.
+In such situation RAIZERS would have to search such inconsistencies.

-In particular, the Financed Companies headquartered in Switzerland assume the sole responsibility of the issuer under Articles 752 and 1156 of the SCO for the content of information provided in the prospectus, as well as the establishment the subscription form.
+In particular, the Financed Companies headquartered in Switzerland assume the responsibility of the issuer under Articles 752 and 1156 of the SCO for the content of information provided in the prospectus, as well as the establishment the subscription form, except in the case where the content of the information published in the prospectus of issuance would be clearly inconsistent.

 Similarly, checking the consistency of the documentation is based on the assumption that the data transmitted by the Financed Companies is accurate and complete.